RickMoynihan/lein-tools-deps/README.md

 ### Profiles

-Dependencies can be specified on a per profile basis, in much the same way as leiningen dependencies, with any additional dependencies being concatenated to the already existing vector.
+`lein-tools-deps` works with Leiningen profiles, allowing you to specify dependencies on a per profile basis.
+We support the use of any configuration options in Leiningen profiles, which will follow Leiningen's standard `meta-merge` semantics for each of the configuration options above.
+Profiles are merged before `tools.deps` resolution.

 E.g.